Led Zeppelin III: Songs

-Led Zeppelin III marked a change in focus for the band, from late 1960s hard rock to a psychedelic folk and acoustic sound.
+Led Zeppelin III marked a change in focus for the band, from late 1960s hard rock to a more acoustic-based sound.
 These styles had been present to a lesser degree on the band's first two releases, such as "Babe I'm Gonna Leave You" and "Ramble On", from the first and second albums, respectively.
 However, on this album, the group used more acoustic arrangements, and they would remain prominent to various degrees in the group's later releases.
 With Led Zeppelin III, the group's songwriting dynamic also changed, from Page's domination of the first two albums towards a more democratic situation in which all four group members contributed their own compositions and ideas.
 Plant wrote all of the lyrics, with the exception of "Tangerine".

 Side one

 "Immigrant Song" was written about the Viking invasions of England and inspired by a short tour of Iceland in June 1970.
 It was released as a single in the US and became a top 20 hit.
 It was the opening song for the band's appearance at the Bath Festival of Blues and Progressive Music and at subsequent gigs for the next two years.
 It was included in the 2003 movie School of Rock, after Jack Black made a short video with fans asking for permission for its use.
 Page clarified that the song's opening is a combination of a voice and echo feedback.

 "Friends" is an acoustic track that uses a C6 tuning on guitar.
 Page explained: "I played a Harmony acoustic tuned to C–A–C–G–C–E on 'Friends' ...
 It's a C [type] tuning, but not a [typical] C tuning.
 I made it up."
 The song includes a string section arranged by Jones, which Page had wanted to achieve an Indian style of sound.
-The song was re-recorded as an experimental arrangement with the Bombay Orchestra in March 1972, along with "Four Sticks" from the following untitled album, commonly known as Led Zeppelin IV (1971).
+The song was re-recorded as an experimental arrangement with the Bombay Orchestra in March 1972, along with "Four Sticks" from the following untitled album.
 That arrangement appeared on the 2015 reissue of the retrospective album Coda.
 The song segues into "Celebration Day" via a Moog synthesiser drone.

 "Since I've Been Loving You" was one of the first songs to be written for the album, in late 1969.
 It is a blues song in the key of C minor, featuring Jones on Hammond organ and bass pedals, simultaneously.
 The song became a live performance staple for the band throughout the rest of their career, replacing "I Can't Quit You Baby" from the first album as the band's slow blues showcase, with Page's guitar solo featured on both the recorded version and in the band's live show.

 "Out on the Tiles" was mostly written by Bonham, who came up with the idea for the riffs that run through the track.
 The introduction was used to open live versions of "Black Dog" (from Led Zeppelin IV) and Bonham's drum solo on the 1977 US tour.